zero-stroke/SecuritiesCorrelations/README.md

 5. Advanced Correlation Analysis: The scripts directory contains various Python scripts to compute correlations, read files, and plot data.

 ## Setup
-Make sure python is installed, preferably > 3.10, and run setup.bat.
+Make sure python is installed, preferably ≥ 3.10, and run setup.bat.
 Once the environment has been created, running run.bat will start the interface.

-The 'mini' branch will run on its own, but it is a limited version that only considers about 100 securities, mainly stocks. 'mini' can be cloned with git clone -b mini <link>
+The 'mini' branch will run on its own, but it is a limited version that only considers about 100 securities, mainly stocks. 'mini' can be cloned with `git clone -b mini <link>`

 For the 'main' branch you need to download a folder with 2gb of parquets from https://drive.google.com/drive/folders/1W8n0o0Nrj4bJgsXEk1uneZqqyqk0bJfP?usp=drive_link and place it in the data/yahoo_daily/ folder so that every Stock, ETF, and Index has data.